Ian-Ennis/Ian-Ennis/README.md

 --------------------------
 schedule
 --------------------------
-The week of March 7th - 13th:
+The week of March 28th - April 3rd, I'm:
-- I’m currently working on refactoring my projects, connecting with folks outside my network, and continually discovering how I can apply code to my interests!
-- I’m also learning different kinds of algorithms, more React hooks like useSound to add a dynamic to my ship-builder app, styling using bare-bones CSS, and just learned how to write a GitHub about-me README. :grin:
+- Transitioning all of my files to my new Macbook and getting the necessities installed.
+Hooray!
+- Algorithims!
+- Creating demo videos for my current projects
+- And, more algorithms

 --------------------------